bohdanszymanik/OAuth2InstagramClient/README.md

 # OAuth2InstagramClient
 F# implementation of an oauth 2.0 server side (explicit) authentication flow using http://Suave.IO and the http://fsharp.github.io/FSharp.Data/library/Http.html package to construct the required HTTPS POST.

+It's part of an analysis task to bring back instagram data for recent media that conform to certain tags.